Editor’s note: this piece was originally published on 3/20 and was revised on 4/7 based on more detailed data.

-Transit agencies will face intense financial pressure because of reductions in fare revenue, dedicated tax receipts and, potentially, local and state support.
+Public transit will face intense financial pressure because of reductions in fare revenue, dedicated tax receipts and, potentially, local and state support.
 Below, we provide two illustrative estimates of what this may mean for agency finances if social distancing continues over the next 12 months, using 2018 transit funding figures from the National Transit Database.

-To calculate the estimated change in other local and state government support for transit, we start by examining the impacts of the “great recession” of 2007-09, which put substantial strain on local and state budgets.
+Other local and state support: To calculate the estimated change in other local and state government support for transit, we start by examining the impacts of the “great recession” of 2007-09, which put substantial strain on local and state budgets.
 During the worst quarter of the recession (Q2 2009), local and state government receipts fell by 9.9% year-over-year, not including federal grants in aid.

 However, the economic impact of COVID-19 on the U.S. will be significantly worse; weekly unemployment claims in many states are already twice as high as they were in any week during the 2007-09 recession.
 Therefore, at the low end of our estimate, we assume that local and state support, not including local sales tax, declines by 19.8% (twice as large as declines seen during the 2007-09 recession).
 At the high end, we assume that local and state support, not including local sales tax, declines by 29.7% (three times as large as declines seen during the “great recession”).
 We assume identical percentage declines in non-fare agency generated revenue (advertising, concessions, etc.) and no change in federal support.

-Finally, the American Public Transportation Association has estimated that transit agencies face $1.75 billion in direct costs related to COVID-19 for the six months of March-September 2020.
+COVID-19 costs: Finally, the American Public Transportation Association has estimated that transit agencies face $1.75 billion in direct costs related to COVID-19 for the six months of March-September 2020.
 In the low-end scenario, we double this to $3.5 billion to extrapolate to an annual figure, and add $350 million which is APTA’s estimate for costs associated with the restart of normal operations.
 For the high-end scenario, we increase the figure by 20% to represent contingencies.